NavidMKZ/Evaluating-the-performance-of-classical-quantum-and-hybrid-NNs-in-solving-differential-equations/README.md

 | 2 | 30 |
 | 3 | 50 |

-The classical learning rate is **0.001**.
+The learning rate is **0.001**.

-### Quantum neural network
+### Quantum Neural Network

 The QNN uses **two qubits**.

-Its physics-informed quantum feature map combines:

-- exponential gates;
-- \(R_Y\) rotation gates; and
-- CNOT entangling gates.

-The feature-map structure is motivated by the qualitative form of the damped oscillator solution, which contains both an exponentially decaying envelope and oscillatory behavior.
+The quantum feature map combines exponential gates with `RY` rotations and CNOT entangling operations.
+The feature-map design is motivated by the qualitative structure of the damped-oscillator solution, which contains both an exponentially decaying component and oscillatory behavior.

-The exponential part is therefore used to represent the decaying component, while the \(R_Y\) component represents oscillatory behavior.
-The variational circuit contains \(R_Y\) rotations and CNOT entanglement.

-Three quantum configurations are investigated using:
+Three quantum configurations are investigated:

 | Configuration | Variational layers |
 |---|---:|